bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Adrex stopped his line of thought, before the next took over:

 *Shoot with a rocket?
-Have it fire away in the direction you point, hit the target...*
+Have it fire away in the direction you point, and hit a target...*

 He had a feeling he was onto something here.
 This might be what he and Yurgunn needed for their mobile trap.